behnam-yousefi/MNDA/Supplementary_File.md

 a. comparison of two groups of independent samples (e.g. network for healthy and disease populations); \
 b. comparison of multiple matched samples (e.g. multiple individual-specific networks, matched according to pre- and post-treatment administration). \

-In the two-layer network case, each node pair corresponds to a distance measure and its significance is assessed on the basis of a null distribution.
-On the other hand, each node pair in the multi-layer network case corresponds to a set of distances across all the individuals that are classified into two groups.
+In scenario *a*, each node pair corresponds to a distance measure and its significance is assessed on the basis of a null distribution.
+On the other hand, In scenario *b*, each node pair in the multi-layer network case corresponds to a set of distances across all the individuals that are classified into two groups.
 Therefore, for each node pair, the distances can be classified into two sets and a two sample test (e.g. t-test of Wilcoxon-test) can be used for significance assessment.

 ## 2. Implementation in R
 ### 2.1.
 Installation